jwolstenholme/pimp-my-ci/README.md

 # Raspberry-Pipeline

-Designed to provide full control over a LED-strip as a means of representing a build pipeline and responding to it's changes.
+Designed to provide full control over a LED-strip as a means of representing a build pipeline and responding to its changes.

 An example in action: http://youtu.be/3Q9-lJn2KD8

--
 ####Features
-* Fully decoupled from your CI system through queues
-* The Pi can run on your local network while CI and the queues can be AWS/SQS-based
 * Full control over each LED - all colours, all brightness levels
 * A set of LED animations are available (many more are possible)
 * Can play a sound (or a random selection from a group of sounds) for each pipleline event - start/end build, success, failure, etc
-* Ready to go Jenkins support using [this](https://github.com/jkelabora/snsnotify-plugin) plugin in conjunction with the [Build Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Build+Pipeline+Plugin)
+* Ready to go Jenkins support
-* Can be driven in many other ways - another example (albeit AWS/SQS again) is [this](https://github.com/jkelabora/simple-message-generator)
 * Way **less hassle and cost** than some of the existing build lights..
 The entire kit - including the Pi - should only be a bit over $100
 * No need for a cumbersome dedicated monitor and all that goes along with it

--
 ####What do you need?
 **Raspberry Pi (Type B)** running [Occidentalis v0.2](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro/overview)